Door-to-Door Design Ideas

 French Door – A double French door is a nice way to link two adjoining rooms.
 It offers separation, yet still provides the option to have the rooms adjoining and the potential to have everything open.

-Book some time with Ann to discuss how to make your kitchen or home renovation have a cohesive look that fits your style.
+Book some time with one of our Designers to discuss how to make your kitchen or home renovation have a cohesive look that fits your style.
 Or, register to attend an upcoming seminar to learn more about the details that go into a home remodel.
-You can also find more design ideas and information by checking out our photo galleries or following Normandy Remodeling on Facebook, Twitter and Instagram.
+You can also find more design ideas and information by checking out our photo galleries or following Normandy Remodeling on Facebook, Twitter, and Instagram.